-is what designer dreams are made of!
-Few handbags spark as much excitement as a Chanel can, and with the myriad of bags being launched every season, we're spoiled with all the choices.
+Designer dreams are made of Chanel!
+Few handbags spark as much excitement and with the myriad of bags being launched every season, we're spoiled with all the choices.

 Caviar leather is the most resilient of the Chanel leathers.
 Made of pebbled calf leather, Caviar has a grainy texture, is less susceptible to scratches, and tends to hold its "puffier" appearance better than lambskin.
 If you're a girl on the go and plan to live by your new Chanel, then we definitely recommend the Caviar.

 Having said that, Caviar leather does still require some TLC.
 Store in its original dust bag, fill your bag to hold its shape and remember to only pat your bag with water and a soft towel.
 Also, light colored Caviar leather isn't completely immune to stains and color transfer, so be cognizant of what you're wearing, or what surfaces you place your handbag on.